Effects of the Chernobyl disaster: Workers and "liquidators"

-The workers involved in the recovery and clean up after the disaster, called "liquidators", received high doses of radiation.
+The workers involved in the recovery and clean-up after the disaster, called "liquidators", received high doses of radiation.
 In most cases, these workers were not equipped with individual dosimeters to measure the amount of radiation received, so experts could only estimate their doses.
-Even where dosimeters were used, dosimetric procedures varied - some workers are thought to have been given more accurate estimated doses than others.
+Even where dosimeters were used, dosimetric procedures varied — some workers are thought to have been given more accurate estimated doses than others.
 According to Soviet estimates, between 300,000 and 600,000 people were involved in the cleanup of the 30 km evacuation zone around the reactor, but many of them entered the zone two years after the disaster.

 Estimates of the number of "liquidators" vary; the World Health Organization, for example, puts the figure at about 600,000; Russia lists as liquidators some people who did not work in contaminated areas.
 In the first year after the disaster, the number of cleanup workers in the zone was estimated to be 2,000.
 These workers received an estimated average dose of 165 millisieverts (16.5 REM).

-A sevenfold increase in DNA mutations has been identified in children of liquidators conceived after the accident, when compared to their siblings that were conceived before.
-However, this effect has diminished over time.
+Studies on the increase in DNA mutations in the children of liquidators yield varying conclusions.
+One study identified a sevenfold increase in DNA mutations in children of liquidators conceived after the accident, when compared to their siblings that were conceived before, but another claimed to find no increase in developmental anomalies or a statistically significant increase in the frequencies of germline mutations in their progeny.

 Evacuation

 Soviet Military authorities started evacuating people from the area around Chernobyl on the second day after the disaster (after about 36 hours).
 By May 1986, about a month later, all those living within a 30 km radius of the plant (about 116,000 people) had been relocated.
 This area is often referred to as the zone of alienation.
 However, radiation affected the environment over a much wider scale than this 30 km radius encloses.

 According to reports from Soviet scientists, 28,000 square kilometers (km2, or 10,800 square miles, mi2) were contaminated by caesium-137 to levels greater than 185 kBq per square meter.
 830,000 people lived in this area.
-About 10,500 km 2 (4,000 mi2) were contaminated by caesium-137 to levels greater than 555 kBq/m2.
+About 10,500 km2 (4,000 mi2) were contaminated by caesium-137 to levels greater than 555 kBq/m2.
 Of this total, roughly 7,000 km2 (2,700 mi2) lie in Belarus, 2,000 km2 (800 mi2) in the Russian Federation and 1,500 km2 (580 mi2) in Ukraine.
 About 250,000 people lived in this area.
 These reported data were corroborated by the International Chernobyl Project.